dfinity/portal/docs/tutorials/deploy_sample_app.md

 Practical notes about cycles:

 -   There is a [free cycles faucet](/developer-docs/setup/cycles/cycles-faucet.md) that grants new developers 20 trillion cycles
--   It takes 100 billion cycles to deploy a canister, but in order to load up the canister with sufficient cycles, `dfx` injects 3 trillion cycles for any canister created (this is a parameter that can be changed).
+-   It takes 100 billion cycles to deploy a canister, but in order to load up the canister with sufficient cycles, the IC SDK injects 3 trillion cycles for any canister created (this is a parameter that can be changed).
 -   You can see a table of compute and storage costs here: [Computation and storage costs](../developer-docs/gas-cost.md).